OxfordAbstracts/pairing-interview/README.md

 ## Requirements

 1. Show a basic table.
-It should display the first 100 abstracts with the headers: Title, Category, Submitter name, Submitter email and when the abstract was created.
+It should display the first 100 abstracts with the headers: Title, Category, Submitter name, Submitter email and when the abstract ID.
 2. Add sorting to the table.
 When clicking on a header it should be possible to sort the rows based on that column, both ascending and descending.
 3. Add a search to the table.
 When the user types in the search input, the rows should be filtered based on whether they contain the text in the search input.